OSHA

 What Is OSHA

 OSHA stands for Occupational Safety and Health Administration.
-But it's a federal agency under the Department of Labor.
+It's a federal agency under the Department of Labor.
 Its job is straightforward on paper: ensure safe and healthy working conditions by setting and enforcing standards, providing training, outreach, education, and assistance.

 In practice, it's the reason your warehouse has guardrails on mezzanines, your chemical containers have safety data sheets, and your employer can't legally tell you to clean a confined space without ventilation and a rescue plan.